 Like all inflamed nerves and tendons, rest is the first step to healing.
 Wearing a wrist splint with a thumb spica gives the thumb and wrist a chance to rest as you go about most activities.

 Avoiding repetitive thumb movements gives the nerves and tendons time to heal.
-A splint can be especially helpful to wear at night when you’re sleeping and unaware of how your wrist is bending.
+A splint can be helpful to wear at night when you’re unaware of how your wrist is bending while sleeping.

 Adjust your Hold

-If you have wrist pain from holding a baby, try to keep your hand and wrist “flat” rather than “curling” your hand in as you pick up and hold your baby.
-Think of “scooping” the baby up from underneath – this will minimize stress on your thumb and wrist.
+If you have wrist pain from holding a baby, try to keep your hand and wrist “flat.”
+Avoid “curling” your hand in as you pick up and hold your baby.
+Think of “scooping” the baby up from underneath – this will reduce stress on your thumb and wrist.

-As your baby grows, the way you hold him or her will naturally shift.
-Stay aware of how you lift, hold, and carry your child, being careful to avoid awkward positions that, over time, lead to pain.
+As your baby grows, the way you hold them will change.
+Stay aware of how you lift, hold and carry your child.
+Avoid awkward positions that lead to pain.

 Prop the Baby During Feeding